fetzerch/sync_music/README.rst

     sync_music --audio-src=<FOLDER> --audio-dest=<FOLDER> --mode=transcode

-Transcoding MP3 files can lead to significantly smaller files if the source contains many 320kbps CBR MP3s as the target rate is 190kbps VBR.
+Transcoding MP3 files can lead to significantly smaller files if the source contains many 320kbps CBR MP3s as the target rate is 192kbps ABR.
 The drawback is that transcoding is slower and needs more CPU power.

 The *replaygain* and *replaygain-album* modes apply (track or album) based